 WHY WE LIKE IT: This complete set cures itself using natural sunlight.
 It can repair bull’s eye damage up to 1.25-inches in diameter and has easy-to-follow instructions included right in the kit.
 This is a professional-quality solution that anybody can use.

-A complete kit fit for professionals, this option provides a permanent seal to your windshield.
+This option provides a complete kit fit for professionals, providing a permanent seal to your windshield.
 No mixing is required for the .25 fl. oz repair solution, which is a big plus for those in a rush.
-It also has a handy instructional manual that lays everything out step-by-step so you know exactly what to do.
+It also has a handy instructional manual that lays everything out step-by-step, so you know exactly what to do.
 Unfortunately, this kit is not the best solution for fine cracks on your windshield.
 It will struggle to fill in hairline cracks.

 If you leave your car in a shaded area with your windshield between 50°F and 75°F, the resin cures itself using natural sunlight.
-That means you won’t need to help of a hairdryer to make sure everything is in working order.
+That means you won’t need a hairdryer’s help to ensure everything is in working order.
 The delivery system is state-of-the-art and includes a spring-lock feature.
 It includes an adhesive disc, a pedestal, a curing strip, a push pin, a razor blade, and an alcohol towelette.

 Award: BEST FOR QUICK FIXES

-WHY WE LIKE IT: This simple solution only takes a few minutes to use, making it friendly to time-sensitive situations.
-It works on all types of laminates so almost any car will be compatible.
+WHY WE LIKE IT: This simple solution only takes a few minutes to use, making it friendly for time-sensitive situations.
+It works on all types of laminates, so almost any car will be compatible.
 The advanced resin formula works for multiple repairs.

 This simple DIY kit makes any windshield crack easy to fix wherever you are.
 It weighs in at 2.4 ounces, so you can easily pop it into your dashboard compartment or trunk for easy access when a windshield chip or crack happens.
 It also cures in mere minutes.
 Unfortunately, it might not completely fix chips in your windshield.
 Some consumers report that they are still visible.